 Ushering in a New Era in Specialty Inpatient Care

-To position itself as a leading medical research institution, UC San Diego (UCSD) Health transformed what was once a community hospital into a world-class destination for patient-first care.
+To position itself as a leading medical research institution, UC San Diego (UCSD) Health transformed its advanced medical center into a world-class destination for patient-first care.
 Connected to UCSD’s existing Thornton Hospital and located adjacent to a new research facility, the 245-bed building is a translational medical center in the truest sense — facilitating the convergence of research, education and world-class clinical care.

 Although one building, the 10-story hospital functions as three hospitals — housing centers for women and infants, cancer care and specialty surgery.
 The building’s overall curvilinear form was driven by the design of the patient units, but also by advanced modeling to capitalize on views, maximize daylight and minimize solar gain and glare.
 The geometry creates a subtle continuous flowing curve of the exterior — a dynamic form that changes as one passes around the building’s perimeter.
 Integrated into the exterior are a number of elevated gardens and terraces that bring nature up to the patient level.